-If you meet the qualifications to claim a disaster loss anywhere within the United States and have a California tax-filing requirement (resident or nonresident), the same disaster rules and postponement periods automatically apply to you.
+If you meet the qualifications to claim a disaster loss anywhere within the United States and have a California tax-filing requirement (resident or nonresident), the State will evaluate any filing and or payment postponement in response to each declaration or emergency for disasters outside of California on a case-by-case basis, consistent with existing authority per Revenue and Taxation Code section 18572.
 Be sure you indicate on your tax return the name and date (in black or blue ink at the top of your tax return) of which disaster you are claiming a loss.
 If taxpayers are e-filing, they should follow the software instructions to enter disaster information.
+For more information, go to ftb.ca.gov and search for disasters.